-Kids will want to hug each other and play with each other in really close quarters.
+Kids will want to hug and play with each other in close quarters.
 But this may not be a good idea.
 Instead, you can implement social distancing and make it fun too!
-You can come up with games that reward children for sticking to the distancing rules.
+You can develop games that reward children for sticking to the distancing rules.
 Or you can do games wherein everyone involved can play while maintaining the proper distance to keep children healthy.

-For example, you can play a game that lets children’s boundless energy out, like a freeze dance party.
+For example, like a freeze dance party, you can play a game that lets children’s boundless energy out.
 Players can maintain the required distance from each other.
-The birthday celebrant can be the dance leader and their friends the participants.
-As the name of the game implies, the dance leader has to bust some moves.
+The birthday celebrant can be the dance leader and the participants’ friends.
+As the game’s name implies, the dance leader has to bust some moves.
 When they do, everybody else has to do the same.
 And when they freeze, everybody has to freeze too!
 The one caught still dancing will have to do a penalty like jumping jacks.

 Of course, everyone must keep their masks on when they are not eating or drinking.
-This is going to be uncomfortable, but you, as a host, have to reiterate this.
+This will be uncomfortable, but you, as a host, must reiterate this.

 The highlight of every child’s birthday party—gifts!
 Guests may bring presents for the birthday celebrant.
-The presents may be wrapped nicely in gift wrappers or placed in gift bags.
+The presents may be wrapped nicely in gift wrappers or gift bags.
 You may want to ask your child to be patient while you sanitize the wrapper for the former.
-You can ask your child to sanitize their hands, as well, or even better, wash their hands first.
+You can also ask your child to sanitize their hands, or even better, wash their hands first.

 Once the gift is out, you can go over them with a slightly damp cloth with alcohol if possible.
 You can also use a sanitizer spray.
 This way, your child can enjoy their gifts without you worrying about their health.

 Birthdays during a Pandemic Can Still Be Fun